-Come and visit my printmaking studio during open studios in June.
-It is a great opportunity to drive around our beautiful county and meet artists and purchase directly from them!
+Come and visit my printmaking studio during open studios in October.
+It is a great time of year to drive around our beautiful county and meet artists and purchase directly from them!
 Studio hours are 10 to 5, and I will explain the printmaking process, and show you how I wipe and print a plate.
 I'll help you understand the mysterious world of limited edition prints and the many approaches to making an image.

 Caren Catterall is a printmaker working in the realms of spirit, mystery and myth.
 Like the shamans of ancient times, her stories are about visions and experiencing connections in the world, and expressing the world of spirit.
 Archetypes and mythology become part of the narrative that speaks to our deeper selves--or maybe it is our higher selves--our ideals and strivings, our common stories.